kitsuiwebster/hackaprompt-2023/README.md

 * gpt-3.5-turbo
 * text-davinci-003

-I focused on the gpt-3.5-turbo model, which is the version 3.5 on GPT by OpenAI. gpt-3.5-turbo came out in 2023, stepping up from where openai-codex left off, and it's seriously faster and more accurate for generating code.
+I focused on the gpt-3.5-turbo model. gpt-3.5-turbo came out in 2023, stepping up from where openai-codex left off, and it's seriously faster and more accurate for generating code.
 It's pretty great for everything from natural language processing to machine learning.

 ## Process